 Accepts high current charge

-Where other batteries are limited in terms of their capacity, LFP batteries accept upto 100 or even 200% percent charge on a routine basis, while the charging current of VRLA/AGM or other conventional battery can only go up to 30% of nominal capacity.
+Where other batteries are limited in terms of their capacity, LFP batteries accept up to 100 percent charge on a routine basis, while the charging current of VRLA/AGM or other conventional battery can only go up to 30% of nominal capacity.

 Requires almost no maintenance

 LFP batteries do not require a lot of maintenance in order to extend their lives.
 With the batteries maintaining a low self-discharge, one can store these batteries for a long time without it affecting their performance.
 Lead acid batteries, on the other hand, require a great deal of maintenance, failing to do which could decrease the lifespan of the batteries significantly.